 - a.
-For permanent injunctive and declaratory relief, including but not limited to enjoining Defendants, including their contractors, employees, and agents, from enforcing HB 668 as applied to Plaintiffs and Class members incarcerated in the custody and control of IDOC; enjoining Defendants, their contractors, employees, and agents, to provide and continue providing Plaintiffs and Class members gender-affirming hormone therapy, in accordance with nationally recognized standards for delivery of such care; and declaring unconstitutional Defendants' practices in denying Plaintiffs and Class Members adequate and necessary medical treatment; - b.
-Certification of the Class; - c.
+For preliminary and permanent injunctive and declaratory relief, including but not limited to enjoining Defendants, including their contractors, employees, and agents, from enforcing H.B.
+668 as applied to Plaintiffs and Class members incarcerated in the custody and control of IDOC; enjoining Defendants, their contractors, employees, and agents, to provide and continue providing Plaintiffs and Class members gender-affirming hormone therapy, in accordance with nationally recognized standards for delivery of such care; and declaring unconstitutional Defendants' practices in denying Plaintiffs and Class Members adequate and necessary medical treatment; - b.
+Provisional and permanent certification of the Class; - c.
 For reasonable costs of this suit and attorneys' fees and expenses; and - d.
 For such further relief as the Court may deem just, proper, and appropriate.